 A big thanks to the day's official photographer and to Dani for the running photos.

-We had made our own post-run lunch plans so we headed off into Brighton to a vegan cafe called The Loving Hut which is located in a park called The Level.
+We had made our own post-run lunch plans so we headed off into Brighton to a vegan cafe called The Loving Hut which is located in a park called The Level (update: now closed down).
 It was quite a walk from the parkrun venue, but so very worth it.
 I tried vegan fish and chips for the first time and was blown away by how amazing it was!
 We'd had another great day out in Brighton and Hove, and I have now run at all four of the city's parkrun venues.

-My blogs from the full set of Brighton and Hove parkrun venues:
+My blogs from the Brighton and Hove parkrun venues I have visited:

 Brighton and Hove parkrun